danintel/sawtooth-faq/transaction-processing.rst

 How do I support multiple Transaction Families in a Transaction Processor?
 --------------------------------
 This is usually not a preferred best practice.
-But if the functionality of the different TFs are closley related, you can have a TP support multiple TFs.
+But if the functionality of the different TFs are closely related, you can have a TP support multiple TFs.
 Just have the TP register multiple TFs at startup, instead of just one TF.

 How do I upgrade a transaction processor version?
 ---------------------------------